DIGITAL SIGNAGE SECURITY

 When looking for the right digital signage for your business, don’t overlook the security aspects, because it is as important as the price, design, ease-of-use and functions.
 Once a breach happens, it will take huge efforts to patch things up in the information security department and damages in your brand image.

-CAYIN Technology provides secured Linux-based solutions designed specifically for digital signage, including players, servers, and software.
+CAYIN Technology is independent development digital signage system that provides secured Linux-based solutions designed specifically for digital signage, including players, servers, and software.
 Window system is not accessible to eliminate the possibility of malware or security breaches.
 Users may turn off certain system functions by choice and setup private access by narrowing down IP addresses or creating new accounts and passwords.
 SMP-NEO and CMS offer security updates regularly to prevent attacks through bugs and loopholes.
 We work hard to ensure your digital signage network is safe and sound.

 Let’s work together towards a safer and more reliable digital signage network!